 It is important to know that the 100 Ah Vmax is considerably heavier and bulkier than the 55 Ah Mighty Max.

-If you are looking for a motor for an inflatable raft (like the Excursion 5), you should stick with the smaller battery.
-But if you have a hard floor boat, you can easily go with the 100 Ah Vmax.
+If you are looking for a motor for an inflatable raft (like the Excursion 5), you should stick with the smaller battery, or perhaps a light Lithium one.
+But if you have a hard floor boat, you can easily go with the 100 Ah Vmax AGM.

 How fast can a 55lb thrust trolling motor go?